ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: INTRODUCTION

+Unfortunately, directly bringing the idea of image map representation is ineffective for LiDARs with non-repetitive scanning pattern.
+Since occlusions are inevitable in this 2D map structure, the map will get quite noisy with continuous updating.
+Another common issue for different kinds of LiDAR is motion distortions, which is more serious in this new sensor affected by non-repetitive scanning mode.
+Moreover, the diverse sparse scanning patterns make the feature extraction complicated as in~\cite{zhang2014loam,shan2018lego}.

-To tackle the above critical challenges, we present an effective Continuous Time LiDAR Odometry (ECTLO) method for SSLs with the non-repetitive scanning patterns in this letter.
-Inspired by the recent progress on multi-line spinning LiDAR~\cite{dellenbach2021ct}, we try to eliminate the motion distortions within a scan through a continuous-time motion model.
-To account for the sparsity of a single scan, we take advantage of a point-to-plane Gaussian Mixture Model scheme~\cite{gao2019filterreg} to effectively align the scans.
-Besides, we directly register raw points from LiDAR to avoid the complicated feature extraction for the diverse scanning patterns.
-As in~\cite{zheng2021efficient}, we maintain the map points through a range image so that the spatial relationship of points can be employed to efficiently speed up the scan registration.
-Fig~\ref{fig:map} shows the example reconstruction results of our proposed approach.
+To tackle the above critical issues, we present an effective Continuous Time LiDAR Odometry (ECTLO) method for LiDAR with small FoV in this paper.
+Without extra sensors, a continuous-time motion model~\cite{dellenbach2022ct} is applied during pose optimization.
+To account for the noisy data after 2D image map updating, we employ a point-to-plane Gaussian Mixture Model scheme~\cite{gao2019filterreg} to effectively align the scans.
+In this framework, we directly register raw points from LiDAR to avoid the complicated feature extraction for the diverse scanning patterns.
+Fig.~\ref{fig:map} shows the mapping result using a single Livox Mid-40 with a $38.4^{\circ}$ sparse circular pattern.

-In summary, the main contributions of this letter are: 1) an effective LiDAR odometry method for solid-state LiDAR by taking advantage of a continuous-time model to account for the motion distortions; 2) a novel robust filter registration scheme efficiently implemented on GPU to deal with the sparsity of scanning patterns; 3) extensive experiments on a series of challenging datasets demonstrate that our proposed approach outperforms the state-of-the-art LiDAR-only methods.
+In summary, the main contributions of this paper are: 1) an effective odometry method for LiDAR with small FoV by taking advantage of range image map representation; 2) a novel robust continuous-time filter registration scheme handling motion distortions and diverse sparse scanning patterns; 3) extensive experiments on a series of challenging datasets demonstrate that our proposed approach outperforms the state-of-the-art LiDAR-only odometry methods.